ox13/BinaryFileMatching/readme.md

 In the folder 1\_dataset\_preparation, you will find the following:

-- TODO: a link to data sets 1 & 2
 - bin\_vocab\_builder.py
 - bin2txt.bulk.py
 - gradu\_data\_prep.py

+- TODO: The data needed for these scripts (data sets 1 & 2) can be found...

 To prepare binary data to pre-train BERT, do the following: